-- A record in one table may be related to several records in other table (1:M relationship)
+- A record in one table may be related to several records in other tables (1:M relationship)

 - Several table records could be linked to multiple records in a different table (M:N relationship)

-However, before tables are created, an RDBMS must ensure that:
+However, before tables are created, a relational database management system must ensure that:

 - Each table has a unique primary key, which has no null values.

 - The foreign key, which is used to relate to 2 tables, is preserved in one table and refers to the primary key of another table.